heistak/your-code-displays-japanese-wrong/index.md

 Back when Unicode was being designed, a decision called [Han Unification](https://en.wikipedia.org/wiki/Han_unification) was made to create a single unified set of all the Chinese (Simplified/Traditional), Japanese, and Korean Kanji characters.
 This involved giving equivalent code points to characters that were deemed equivalent across languages, which allowed the size of the character set to be kept small.
 <style><!-- span.emkanji { font-size: 200%; line-height: 100%;} --></style>
-However, this also meant that characters which differ in appearance across languages, such as <span xml:lang="ja" lang="ja">刃</span> and <span  xml:lang="zh-Hans" lang="zh-Hans">刃</span> and <span xml:lang="zh-Hant" lang="zh-Hant">刃</span>, were given **identical code points!** It is up to the program displaying the text to render them using a font that can display the correct glyph set.
+However, this also meant that characters which differ in appearance across languages, such as <span xml:lang="ja" lang="ja">刃</span> and <span  xml:lang="zh-Hans" lang="zh-Hans">刃</span> and <span xml:lang="zh-Hant" lang="zh-Hant">刃</span>, were given **identical code points!** You can see in the earlier chart that the three "knife edges" were ALL assigned U+5203.
+It is up to the program displaying the text to render them using a font that can display the correct glyph set.

 In many cases, the default fallback behavior in an ambiguous situation is to choose the Simplified Chinese glyph set.
 Therefore, if the developer isn't aware of it, Japanese text tends to be incorrectly displayed using Chinese glyphs.